 Decaffeinated coffee or decaf has almost the same flavor as regular coffee but contains 97% less caffeine (1).
 This unique quality of decaf makes it a good choice for people who react badly to even small doses of caffeine.

 Read on to know more about decaf coffee, how safe it is for pregnant women, and its potential side effects for the mother and fetus.

 Is It Safe To Drink Decaf Coffee During Pregnancy?

-Since decaffeinated coffee contains less caffeine, it is a good choice for individuals who habitually drink coffee but wish to avoid caffeine (2).
-Pregnant women could drink decaf coffee to satiate their coffee cravings while also avoiding excess caffeine.
-However, it’s important to note that decaf coffee still contains some caffeine.
+Health care experts at the Harvard T.H.
+Chan School of Public Health suggest decaffeinated coffee since it has less caffeine.
+It is a good choice for pregnant women to satiate their coffee cravings (1).
+However, it’s important to note that decaf coffee still contains caffeine.

-Caffeine clearance from the body slows down during pregnancy, increasing the risk of receiving too much caffeine if you drink too much decaf coffee (3).
-Therefore, pregnant women must consume decaf coffee in moderation.
+The metabolic rate of caffeine decreases during pregnancy, slowing down its clearance from the body.
+This increases the risk of excess caffeine if you drink too much decaf coffee (2).
+Therefore, pregnant women must consume decaf or caffeine-free coffee in moderation.